“What are the most aggressive cat breeds?”

 In addition to this, Siamese cats get irritated when you overstimulate them.
 They’re also very playful and tend to get overly excited during playtime.

-Siamese cats are also very chatty and can be quite loud when unhappy.
+They’re also among the most vocal breeds and can be quite loud when unhappy.
 So, they aren’t suitable for people who want a quiet companion.

 #2 Sphynx